RossBugginsNHS/architecture-design-docs/docs/auth/auth.md

 ## Introduction

 People today have an identity crisis.
 They may not know it, but most will feel it in their every day interactions with technology.
+So many usernames, passwords and accounts.
+Social logins, work logins, government logins.
+Some web pages and app allow you to chose which existing user account you would like to use, some enforce this as the only option.
+Each time you enter a password, you are using an identity provider, that has a specific and unique representation of your identity.
+For some of these you will have completed additional "Biometric" identity verification, some will have Multifactor authentication.
+Many people turn to password managers just to keep track of what credentials they use for which services.

 ### Auth - Authentication?
 Authorisation?
 OAuth?
 OhhhhhAuth😣...